jeftegoes/AwsOverview/Management & Governance/Amazon CloudWatch.md

 - Experiments (= A/B testing): compare multiple versions of the same feature.
 - Overrides: pre-define a variation for a specific user.
 - Store evaluation events in CloudWatch Logs or S3.

+# 23. Insights

+## 23.1.
+Container

+- Collect, aggregate, summarize metrics and logs from containers.
+- Available for containers on...
+  - Amazon Elastic Container Service (Amazon ECS).
+  - Amazon Elastic Kubernetes Services (Amazon EKS).
+  - Kubernetes platforms on EC2.
+  - Fargate (both for ECS and EKS).
+- **In Amazon EKS and Kubernetes, CloudWatch Insights is using a containerized version of the CloudWatch Agent to discover containers.**

+## 23.2.
+Lambda

+- Monitoring and troubleshooting solution for serverless applications running on AWS Lambda.
+- Collects, aggregates, and summarizes system-level metrics including CPU time, memory, disk, and network.
+- Collects, aggregates, and summarizes diagnostic information such as cold starts and Lambda worker shutdowns.
+- Lambda Insights is provided as a Lambda Layer.

+## 23.3.
+Contributor

+- Analyze log data and create time series that display contributor data.
+  - See metrics about the top-N contributors.
+  - The total number of unique contributors, and their usage.
+- This helps you find top talkers and understand who or what is impacting system performance.
+- Works for any AWS-generated logs (VPC, DNS, etc..)
+- For example, you can find bad hosts, **identify the heaviest network users**, or find the URLs that generate the most errors.
+- You can build your rules from scratch, or you can also use sample rules that AWS has created - **leverages your CloudWatch Logs**.
+- CloudWatch also provides built-in rules that you can use to analyze metrics from other AWS services.

+## 23.4.
+Application

+- **Provides automated dashboards that show potential problems with monitored applications, to help isolate ongoing issues.**
+- Your applications run on Amazon EC2 Instances with select technologies only (Java, .NET, Microsoft IIS Web Server, databases...).
+- And you can use other AWS resources such as Amazon EBS, RDS, ELB, ASG, Lambda, SQS, DynamoDB, S3 bucket, ECS, EKS, SNS, API Gateway...
+- Powered by SageMaker.
+- Enhanced visibility into your application health to reduce the time it will take you to troubleshoot and repair your applications.
+- Findings and alerts are sent to Amazon EventBridge and SSM OpsCenter.

+## 23.5.
+CloudWatch Insights and Operational Visibility

+- **CloudWatch Container Insights**
+  - ECS, EKS, Kubernetes on EC2, Fargate, needs agent for Kubernetes.
+  - Metrics and logs.
+- **CloudWatch Lambda Insights**
+  - Detailed metrics to troubleshoot serverless applications.
+- **CloudWatch Contributors Insights**
+  - Find "Top-N" Contributors through CloudWatch Logs.
+- **CloudWatch Application Insights**
+  - Automatic dashboard to troubleshoot your application and related AWS services.